thoherr/brickevent/README.md

 However, it is planned to further generalize this rails app in order to use it for several of the many AFOLs events in Germany, Europe and Worldwide.

-In November 2016, Schwabenstein 2*4 e.V. joined the club and we introduced the LUG as Entity to this application.
+Since 2016 the app is capable of managing events of several LUGs on the same database.
-Therefore, some of the UI is now dependent on the name this app is accessed (e. g. the logo).
+Therefore, part of the UI is now dependent on the URL at which this app is accessed (e. g. the logo).

 Help from other IT affine LEGO fans is very welcome ;-).